• Skip to primary navigation

 Coconut oil is also a great way to add flavor to your food.

-It has a slightly sweet taste that can enhance the flavors of your favorite recipes.
+It has a slightly sweet taste that can improve the flavors of your favorite recipes.

 Best of all, coconut oil is a healthy choice for those on a heart-healthy diet.